top of page

 "WHAT IS THE DIFFERENCE BETWEEN THERAPY AND COACHING?"

-Therapeutic services for individuals, couples, or families are for those who are struggling to move past a painful life circumstance or to disrupt dysfunctional patterns of interacting that keep systems stuck.
 In short, therapy is about healing and involves diagnosis and treatment by a healthcare professional.
-Some circumstances when therapy is used for an individual are: Anxiety, Depression, ADHD/ADD, Grief/Loss, Alcohol and other Drug misuse.
+Some circumstances when therapy is used for an individual are: Anxiety, Depression, ADHD/ADD, PTSD, Grief/Loss, Alcohol and other Drug Misuse.
 Family Therapy can also be used to help families deal with these concerns.
 Some circumstances when therapy is used for couples include: Infidelity, adjusting to stress, dealing with conflict, overcoming intimacy or sexual dysfunction, moving through separation and divorce.

-Coaching services are used for those who are wanting change in a particular area of life, and who are not dealing with a mental illness or substance use disorder.
+Coaching services are beneficial for those who are desiring change in a particular area of life, and who are not dealing with a mental illness or substance use disorder.
 Coaching is about movement or achieving goals, and is focused on improving performance, developing insight or skills, and can also be about transformation.
 Coaching can be for an individual, couple, or group.
-Examples of when someone or group could use coaching: Creating life or relationship goals, finding a new career path, enhancing intimacy, developing knowledge/skills/abilities to grow a business, relationship building within a family/company, and personal development.
+Examples of when coaching is helpful: Identifying and moving toward life or relationship goals, finding a new career path, enhancing communication, developing knowledge/skills/abilities to grow a business, relationship building within a family/company, and personal development, and ongoing personal or professional development.

 "HOW DO I KNOW WHICH TYPE OF PROFESSIONAL I WILL NEED?"